taylormitchell/ankify_roam/README.md

 </tr>
 </table>

+All cloze ids like the following are supported by ankify_roam: "c1:", "c1|", "1:"

 ### 2. Export Roam

 Once you've tagged all the blocks to ankify, export your Roam:
-1. Click on the ... in the top right corner
+1. Click on the "more options" button in the top right corner of Roam.
-2. Select Export All > JSON > Export All
+2. Select Export All > JSON > Export All to export your Roam graph.
 3. Unzip the downloaded file.

 ### 3. Open Anki

 Open Anki.
 Make sure you're on the profile you'd like to add the cards to and that you've installed the [AnkiConnect](https://github.com/FooSoft/anki-connect) add-on.

-### 4. (First time only) Create Roam specific note types
+### 4. Create Roam specific note types (first time only)

 Run the following to create 2 new note types in Anki for your Roam flashcards: 'Roam Basic' and 'Roam Cloze'
 ```